 The first step to avoid coming into contact with these poisonous plants is being able to identify these plants.
 I have photographed these plants around my farm.
 Look carefully at the photos below.

 Getting rid of poison ivy, poison oak and poison sumac is not easy.
-You can either use chemicals or pull it out.
+You can either use chemicals or pull them out.
 Normally I do not like to use chemicals but in this situation I find it very helpful.
 These poisonous plants are very hardy and need a specific herbicide made specifically for getting rid of these poisonous plants.
 I have had good results using Roundup for Poison Ivy Plus Tough Brush Killer.

 I have also pulled out these poisonous plants.
 When I do this I make sure to wear long sleeves, pants, gloves, and a mask to cover my nose and mouth, and make sure that my hair is pulled back so that it does not come into contact with the plants.
 After pulling out the plants I dispose of them in a garbage bag and wash all of my clothing immediately and separately from the rest of the laundry.
 I also immediately take a shower.
 Do not attempt to burn these poisonous plants!
 I had a neighbor who did while his children were outside and the children ended up breathing the smoke and received a serious internal rash in their noses.
 Personally just thinking about these poisonous plants make me itch, so I often opt for using the chemicals; it is safer than coming down with the rash.